-What all these movements have in common though is that, like Side Planks, they will target the obliques.
+What all these movements have in common though is that, like Side Planks, they will target the core muscles, specifically the obliques.

 - Start on the ground in a Lateral Plank position – on your side, one elbow down and feet, hips and shoulders stacked vertically above one another.